Geordio/CarND-Vehicle-Detection/README.md

 From the above results, using all channels of the HLS colourspace would appear to give the best results, although using all of the HSV space is within 0.03% of this.
 After deciding upon the features and classifier, I used the StandardScaler from sklearn to scale my features

+Note, that although that HLS, HSV and YCrCb all performed similarly on the test set, ultimately on the video and test_image files, the YCrCb colour space performed much better than any other colourspace, so I finally used this.

 ## Sliding Window Search